zmoog/til/arduino/get-more-logs-out-of-the-arduino-iot-cloud-library.md

 TIP: remove this custom library after the test, or you won't get new updates to the original library.

+## Upload and Run the Sketch on the Board

 Run a new “verify and upload” using an Over-the-Air device, and now you will see additional information in the Serial Monitor, like the following output (this is a successful OTA update):

 ```